Chengdu: Name

 The name Chengdu is attested in sources dating back to the Warring States period.
-It has been called the only major city in China to have remained at an unchanged location with an unchanged name throughout the imperial, republican, and communist eras, although it also had other names; for example it was briefly known as "Xijing" (Western Capital) in the 17th century.
-Etymology of the name is unclear.
-The earliest and most widely known explanation, although not generally accepted by modern scholars, is provided in the 10th-century geographical work Universal Geography of the Taiping Era, which states that the ninth king of Shu's Kaiming dynasty named his new capital Chengdu after a statement by King Tai of Zhou that a settlement needed "one year to become a town, two to become a city, and three to become a metropolis".
-(The character for cheng 成 may mean "turned into" while du 都 can mean either a metropolis or a capital.)
+It has been called the only major city in China to have remained at an unchanged location with an unchanged name throughout the imperial, republican, and communist eras.
+However, it also had other names; for example, it was briefly known as "Xijing" (Western Capital) in the 17th century.
+The etymology of the name is unclear.
+The earliest and most widely known explanation, although not generally accepted by modern scholars, is provided in the 10th-century geographical work Universal Geography of the Taiping Era, which states that the ninth king of Shu's Kaiming dynasty named his new capital Chengdu after a statement by King Tai of Zhou that a settlement needed "one year to become a town, two to become a city, and three to become a metropolis."
+(The character for cheng 成 may mean "turned into" while du 都 can mean either a metropolis or a capital).

 The present spelling is based on pinyin romanization; its Postal Map romanization was "Chengtu".
 Its former status as the seat of the Chengdu Prefecture prompted Marco Polo's spellings "Sindafu", "Sin-din-fu", &c. and the Protestant missionaries' romanization "Ching-too Foo".